 When should I contact the link tutor?

-The link tutor will contact you before the placement begins.
-Please contact them if:
+The link tutor should contact you before the placement begins but please contact them if:

 - You would like help with planning, advice, or support prior to the placement. - You have concerns regarding the learner.